 Develop a self-directed learning contract and independently conduct research on a chosen area of focus.

-You will be required to complete approximately 400 field placement hours within the two semesters.
-Placements are assigned by faculty.
-During that time, you may be assigned a placement in community based/government services and agencies such as a treatment centre, hospital, mental health agency, child-care centre or community association.
-You may have a full year placement, which allows you to become fully immersed in the agency or a different placement each semester, which ensures a variety of experiences.
-Each semester offers a block week for an intensive opportunity at your placement site.
+Students complete approximately 400 field placement hours assigned by faculty.
+During that time, students may be assigned a placement in community-based/government services and agencies such as a treatment centre, hospital, mental health agency, child-care centre or community association.
+You may have a full year placement which allows you to become fully immersed in the agency or a different placement each semester ensuring a variety of experiences.

 You have some experience in the field of special needs and are passionate about making a difference in the lives of children and families.
 You understand the importance of maintaining a high level of professionalism, time management and organization and your philosophy supports inclusive practice.